nrinaudo/nrinaudo.github.com/source/_posts/2013-04-11-scalas-by-name-parameters.markdown

 printInt(f())
 ```

 In these 3 examples, the parameter to `printInt` is implicitly wrapped in a `() => Int` closure.
-Whenver `printInt` tries to access its parameter's value, the closure is executed and its return value used.
+Whenever `printInt` tries to access its parameter's value, the closure is executed and its return value used.

 It's worth stressing that, in the previous example, `f()` is not actually called when passed to `printInt` but when implicitly passed to `println`.
 The following illustrates this more clearly:
 ```scala